-Once a worker submits a prohibited action complaint, the employer goes through the following process.
+Once a worker submits a prohibited action (formerly known as a discriminatory action) complaint, the employer goes through the following process.

 1. You’re informed of the prohibited action complaint

 Your involvement in the process begins once a worker contacts WorkSafeBC regarding a potential prohibited action complaint.

 If more information is required, a prevention officer will make inquiries related to the complaint.
 The prevention officer will provide you with a summary of the worker’s complaint and ask you to provide your version of events and copies of documentation relevant to the complaint.

 It is up to you how much information you provide during the prevention officer’s inquiry.
 You will have a formal opportunity to respond to the worker’s complaint during the adjudication phase.
 Keep in mind, under the Act, the burden of proof is on you to show that there has been no prohibited action or failure to pay wages.